uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/office-hours.md

  - CARC users who have a complex and/or time-critical problem that is best resolved with a (virtual) face-to-face meeting.
  - Users who cannot attend the regularly scheduled office hours.

-If you'd like to request a consultation, please fill out a [consultation request](https://usc.qualtrics.com/jfe/form/SV_cYiW9xq8lug7yjb).
+If you'd like to request a consultation, please [submit a help ticket](/user-information/ticket-submission) and select "Consultation Request" for the ticket category.
 Currently, all consultations are taking place via Zoom.

 ### Meetings for new users

 New users to the CARC are highly encouraged to sign up for a short introductory meeting that includes a presentation and discussion on CARC resources and using the CARC for your research.

-To register for a New Users Meeting, please submit a request [here](https://usc.qualtrics.com/jfe/form/SV_cYiW9xq8lug7yjb) and specify that you're requesting a New Users Meeting.
-Currently, all New Users Meetings are taking place via Zoom.
+To register for a new user meeting, please [submit a help ticket](/user-information/ticket-submission) and specify that you're requesting a new user meeting.
+Currently, all new user meetings are taking place via Zoom.

 ### New faculty orientations